 There are only two ways to get real, natural progesterone:

 - Make it yourself.
 For details, please see Roadmap to Progesterone and my book Period Repair Manual.

 - Take bioidentical progesterone.
 Bioidentical means human-identical.
 It’s made in the lab from yam sterols (like all hormone replacement), but it’s made to be actual progesterone—not drospirenone or another progestin.
 Bioidentical progesterone’s molecular structure looks like progesterone in the diagram above.
 You can detect it on a blood test for progesterone (try detecting drospirenone on a blood test!).
-Bioidentical progesterone is the progesterone used in fertility treatment (at very high dose).
-It’s also available as Prometrium, natural progesterone cream, and compounded HRT (see Natural Progesterone is a Safer Kind of HRT).
+Bioidentical progesterone is the progesterone used in fertility treatment.
+It’s also available as Prometrium capsules, natural progesterone cream, or compounded hormone replacement.
 Bioidentical progesterone is not effective as birth control.